gavinmcfall/nerdzblog/content/posts/2024/Ordering a new car/index.md

 First, I want to cut Tesla some slack, they are a "new" company in the car manufacturing game, and people are unfairly comparing the build quality with companies that are 100+ years old.
 Those early 5+ years will be shaky for any brand as they refine their processes.
-That said, I did hear a lot about panels not lining up and that was my greatest concern.
+That said, I did hear a lot about panels not lining up and that was my greatest concern (_I had not seen anything about saftey being a concern_).

 After a lot of digging, this is what I found out.

-- The majority of the issue existed only for customers in the US, taking delivery of cars built in the Fremont/California factory.
+- The majority of the issues existed only for customers in the US, taking delivery of cars built in the Fremont/California factory.
 - Very few issues with the cars out of Beijing, China (_Which is where New Zealand gets its Teslas from_)
 - 99% of these issues were not present on the 2023+ models and I'd heard of no issues on the Hardware 4 "Highland" Model 3's
-- There are exhaustive checksheets you can get for delivery day to make sure everything is good and you don't drive away if there are issues
+- There are exhaustive [checksheets](https://jeremiahjones.gumroad.com/l/M3HChecklist) you can get for delivery day to make sure everything is good and you don't drive away if there are issues
 - You have 72 hours post delivery to bring up any issues that would cause a delivery rejection, beyond that you fall back to issues being resolved under warranty
 - NZ has a STRONG Consumer Guarantees Act that protects the consumer from issues

 ## Fast forward to 2024-Dec-03

-It's my Birthday 🥳, My Wife and I had been away over the weekend for a surprise trip to Waitomo to see the glow worm caves and today we had planned to go into [Tesla Auckland South](https://www.tesla.com/en_ZA/findus/location/service/TeslaCentreAucklandSouth) to see the Model 3 Performance (_Highland_) and take it for a Test drive
+My Wife and I had been away over the weekend for a surprise trip to Waitomo to see the glow worm caves and today we had planned to go into [Tesla Auckland South](https://www.tesla.com/en_ZA/findus/location/service/TeslaCentreAucklandSouth) to see the Model 3 Performance (_Highland_) and take it for a Test drive

-We want to see how it performed, what it looked like in the flesh, and if we like the changes.
+We wanted to see how it performed, what it looked like in the flesh, and if we liked the changes.

 Let me tell you, The INSANE acceleration profile lives up to the name.
 I had never felt my internal organs press against my spine until that moment, it was amazing‼️ 😍

 Back at the dealership and chatting with the Sales guy I learned some useful information.

-- Tesla had just increased its referral discount to $1,600 for me and $800 in Tesla credit for the referrer
+- Tesla had just increased its referral discount to $1,600 for the purchaser and $800 in Tesla credit for the referrer
 - Tesla also used [UDC Finance](https://www.udc.co.nz/index.html)
 - Tesla was offering 2.99% while my existing car was at 7.98%

 Tesla using UDC made this choice even easier as my Skoda was financed with UDC.
 Here is how it works

+1. Everything is done inside teh Tesla App on your phone
 1. You purchase the car through Tesla and pay the (_100% refundable if finance or Trade-in fails_) deposit of $400
 1. Choose UDC for the Finance
 1. You tell Tesla that you are trading in a car